auraphp/Aura.Web/README.md

 - the `postRender()` hook, and

-- the `postExec()` hook to do work after execution ends.
+- the `postExec()` hook to do work after overall execution.

 At the end of this, the `exec()` method returns a `Response` transfer object.
 Note that the `Response` object is not an HTTP response proper; it is a data transfer object that has information on how to build an HTTP response.
 You would need to inspect the `Response` object and use that information to build an HTTP response of your own.
 (The [Aura.Http][] package provides an HTTP response object proper.)

 Action Methods